treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 1. I rewrote *a lot*.

 It may sound too simplistic and too perfect---surely you cannot plan so well that this is all there is to writing a book?
-Remember that this is only a rough plan to guide you, in reality the process will be messy.
+But remember that this is only a rough plan to guide you, in reality the process will be messy.
 Moving, rewriting and throwing away chapters will be necessary.

 ## Organizing chapters or blog posts

-This approach with first creating an outline works great inside the chapters or in a longer blog post too.
+This approach with first creating an outline also works great inside the chapters or in a longer blog post.

 I may start with a simple list of things I want to say, but my goal is to turn that into headers and sub-headers.
 As an example, these are the headers from the post [Battling burnout][]: